Sick Note for Bereavement

 What Does a Bereavement Sick Note Actually Say?

-Because "bereavement" cannot be written as a medical diagnosis on a fit note, your certificate will use clinically accurate wording that reflects the genuine medical impact of your loss.
+Because bereavement on its own is not recorded as a medical diagnosis, your certificate will use clinically accurate wording that reflects the genuine medical impact of your loss.
 Depending on what the doctor assesses, the wording may be:

 Common clinical wording for bereavement sick notes

-"Distress due to bereavement" — the most commonly used phrasing.
-Recognised by employers and HR teams as a bereavement-related certificate.
+"Distress due to bereavement", commonly used phrasing that employers and HR teams recognise as a bereavement-related certificate.

-Your employer will understand the context.
-The certificate does not need to say "bereavement" for the clinical wording to convey the same meaning in a format that is both medically accurate and legally valid for employment purposes.
+The certificate does not need to say "bereavement" for the clinical wording to convey the same meaning in a format that is both medically accurate and appropriate for employment purposes.

 Bereavement Sick Note vs Compassionate Leave: When Do You Need Which?